-Social Media (Facebook, Instagram, Snapchat, Blogs and Similar Sites)
+Social Media (Facebook, MySpace, Blogs and Similar Sites)

-- Coaches are not to have contact with players on any social media site. - Players are never to post pictures of other club members or players that can be hurtful or embarrassing or without their permission. - Protecting the identity and privacy of all GYHA players is required.
-Do not post names, photos or identifying information at any time. - Players and parents can "friend" the official GYHA page and coaches can communicate to players through the site.
+- Coaches are not to have contact with players on any social media site. - Players are never to post pictures of other club members or players that can be hurtful or embarrassing or without their permission. - Protecting the identity and privacy of all Rampage players is required.
+Do not post names, photos, identifying information or any other information of personal nature at any time. - Players and parents can "friend" the official Rampage page and coaches can communicate to players through the site.
 The communication must be open, transparent and professional in nature and for the purpose of communicating information about the team or club activities. - Social media sites should not be used to abuse or criticize the organization, members or players.